lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 This example demonstrates how to create a forced photometry lightcurve for the known RR Lyrae star located at (62.1479031, -35.799138) using the Portal aspect of the Rubin Science Platform.

-The individual Processed Visit Images might have very slightly different coordinates for the same object.
+**1. Determine the ObjectId of the chosen star.**  The individual Processed Visit Images might have very slightly different coordinates for the same object.
 With this, instead of providing the RA and Dec to the light curve extraction process, it is wise to extract the data from the ``dp02_dc2_catalogs.DiaObject`` table using the object's unique DIA object identifier ``diaObjectId``.
 Determining the ``diaObjectId``  can be accomplished in the Portal Aspect of the Rubin Science Platform, by clicking on the "UI assisted" button, selecting "DP0.2 Catalogs" tab, chosing the "dp02_dc2_catalogs" on the left, and "dp02_dc2_catalogs.DiaObject" table on the right.